 Building Credibility and Authenticity: Why to start a Business Blog

-I like people that talk about themselves in an open and honest way.
+I like people that talk about themselves openly and honestly.
 People that don’t worry too much about perception.

 It takes a strong personality to just say it like it is when things aren’t great.
 And it often leads to more genuine and interesting conversations.

-Luckily there are also businesses that try something else: they share their knowledge and lessons learned instead of some kind of unauthentic marketing message.
+Luckily some businesses try something else: they share their knowledge and lessons learned instead of some kind of unauthentic marketing message.

 We buy from people we trust.
 And we trust people that have the guts to be honest and authentic.
 People that also share the things they’ve done wrong.